CQRS Pattern in Node.js: Separating Reads and Writes

 Good fit:

-• High read/write ratio
+• High read-to-write ratio (dashboards, analytics, social feeds)

-• Complex business logic
+• Complex business logic on writes that shouldn’t slow reads

 • Need to scale reads independently

-• Simple CRUD applications
+• Simple CRUD with balanced read/write

 • Independent scaling of reads and writes